Swantosaurus/MusicApps-Violin/README.md

 # Bakalarka

-this project is demp application for Android focused on motivateing young violinists.
-Contails Frequency Analysis using modified FFT and NDFT algorithms and HPS and Window Method to determine final frequency.
-Works with
+this project is demo application for Android focused on motivateing young violinists.
+Contains Frequency Analysis using modified FFT, NDFT, HPS and Window Method to determine final frequency.

 ## Install